racheljewell/Grow-Duino/README.md

-# GrowDuino App
+# GrowDuino

 ## Overview

-GrowDuino App is a mobile application designed to monitor and display real-time data from a GrowDuino device.
+GrowDuino is a mobile application designed to monitor and display real-time data from a GrowDuino device.
 It provides insights into temperature, humidity, and light levels for optimized plant growth.

 ## Features